-The outdoors and the Palaeolithic lifestyle have always been a fascination for most of us and one big reason behind this is that it’s engraved deep within our roots.
-We find a sense of purpose out there in the wild where our only motive in life is survival.
-Two and a half million years ago when men first lived on the surface of the Earth, their lives were far more different from the lives that we live today.
+The outdoors and the Palaeolithic lifestyle have always been a fascination for most of us, and one big reason behind this is that it’s engraved deep within our roots.
+We find a sense of purpose out there in the wild, where our only motive in life is survival.
+Two and a half million years ago, when men first lived on the surface of the Earth, their lives were far more different from the lives that we live today.
 Their priorities were simple yet not-so-easy and revolved around one core principle — only the fit shall survive.
-They would spend days hunting down animals, so that later at the end of the day they could get enough nutrition.
+They would spend days hunting down animals so that, at the end of the day, they could get enough nutrition.

 Read More: Best Comedy Shows on Netflix